KyryloKuzyk/PrimeTween/README.md

 // tween/sequence.PlayForward/PlayBackwards/Rewind/Restart();
 // In PrimeTween, tweens and sequences are non-reusable, so there is no direct equivalent.
-// Instead, start a new tween or sequence in the desired direction (see the example below).
+// Instead, start a new animation in the desired direction (see the example below).
-// Starting new tweens and sequences in PrimeTween is extremely fast, so there is no need for caching.
+// Starting new animations in PrimeTween is extremely fast, so there is no need for caching.
 ```

 #### Tween.PlayForward/PlayBackwards/Restart